magento/devdocs/guides/v2.3/graphql/develop/create-graphqls-file.md

 layout: default
 group: graphql
 version: 2.3
-title: Create a
+title: Define the GraphQL schema for a module
 github_link: graphql/develop/create-graphqls-file.md
 ---

+Each module that supports GraphQL should have a corresponding module whose name ends with `*GraphQl`.
+This `*GraphQl` module defines all the GraphQL functionality for the primary module.
+For example, the `CustomerGraphQl` module defines the GraphQL capalities of the `Customer` module.

-A module's `schema.graphqls` file defines how the attributes defined in the module can be used in a GraphQL query.
+A GraphQL module's `schema.graphqls` file defines how the attributes defined in the module can be used in a GraphQL query.
 If your module's attributes are completely self-contained, then the `schema.graphqls` file defines the query, the interfaces used, the data types of all the attributes, and any enumerations that restrict the possible attribute contents.
-If your module extends another module (such as Catalog), then you must ensure that the other module can load your attributes.
+If your module simply extends another module (such as Catalog), then you must defines those attributes and ensure that the other module can load your attributes.

-The `<module_name>/etc/schema.graphqls` file defines the GraphQL schema for a module.
-This file:
+The `<module_name>/etc/schema.graphqls` file:

 * Defines the structure of queries.
 * Determines which attributes to make available for GraphQL queries.
 You can define separate lists of attributes for queries and results.
+* Points to the resolvers that verify and process the query data and response
 * Serves as the source for displaying the schema in a GraphQL browser

 The base `schema.graphqls` file, located in the `app/code/GraphQl/etc/` directory, provides the basic structure for all GraphQL queries, including definitions for comparison operators and paging information for search results.
 The `webonyx/graphql-php` library enforces the syntax of all `schema.graphqls` files.

 To illustrate how to configure the `schema.graphqls` file, let's suppose you have a module named Volumizer that calculates the volume of a product, given its height, width, and depth.
 We'll assume this module extends the Catalog module.